 Just like in this picture:

-Then you need to log out and back in to your session OR manually restart GNOME Shell (
+Then you need to log out and back in to your session (or restart GNOME Shell by pressing

-r, hit enter) for the theming extension to actually be activated.
+enter) so that the theming extension is activated.

 - Select ‘Appearance’ in the sidebar